reibitto/command-center/README.md

 This will pop up a notification after 15 minutes.
 Specifying a message is optional.

+#### Suspend/resume process

+You can suspend (toggle) a process by it's PID with:

+`suspend 321`

+The suspend command is special in that you can also configure it as a global shortcut in `application.conf`.
+This is useful if you want to be able to pause applications that don't have a built-in pause feature, such as games.
+The idea for this feature came from [Universal Pause Button](https://github.com/ryanries/UniversalPauseButton).

 ## Installation

 At the moment there is no simple "1-step install".
 You need to compile and generate an executable yourself (or run